-The U.S. Coast Guard extended through the end of 2017 its approval of ARC’s alternative planning criteria plan for the Western Alaska / Aleutians, Kodiak, and Bristol Bay sub-areas.
+On 4 October 2016, the U.S. Coast Guard extended through the end of 2017 its approval of ARC’s alternative planning criteria plan for the Western Alaska / Aleutians, Kodiak, and Bristol Bay sub-areas.
 We are now in open enrollment.
 Sign up today to lock in our low rates!

 Under the ARC plan shippers can stay on route and avoid the additional time, expense and risk of deviating offshore to avoid costly compliance.
 ARC adds web-based resource tracking, and instant access to vessel response plan information and resource caches adding to overall safety as well as risk reduction for vessels operating through the Aleutian Islands.